PR77/CH554_USBQuadMouse/README.md

 OLED is also supported so you can see some information for example keyboard and mouse report data.

+# Notes

+Keyboard support is still work-in-progress.
+Keep an eye on the repo and I will advise once it is complete.

 # Credits
 I refacted a lot of the original libraries into various software components.
 However there were some repos which provided me with excellent information, tools and resources;
 - https://github.com/wagiminator